-- The Junior Horse and Pony Department is open to any members of 4-H, FFA, FCCLA, or any other youth organization having adult leadership in Walworth County or Burlington FFA. - No intact male horses can be shown. - Any exhibitor showing at a previous county fair during a calendar year in Junior Competition is not eligible to show in the same division at the Walworth County Fair. - Managerial Not to be owned by the exhibitor.
-Management (to include riding, driving, and grooming) to commence May 1 and to include at least 70% of the work associated with the managed animal. - Ownership To be owned by the exhibitor or the exhibitor's immediate family (mother, father, brother, sister, or legal guardian) to be cared for by the member at least 70% of the time commencing May 1. - Hardships Must be appealed to the Horse & Pony Executive Committee following the policy in the Walworth County 4-H Horse & Pony Code of Conduct. - No exhibitor will be allowed more than one entry under each class. - All animals in the Junior Horse & Pony Show will be confined to the judging and loading area. - ENTRIES: An exhibitor may enter as many classes as they are eligible for. - Exhibitors must wear SEI approved protective headgear and proper footwear (according to discipline) at all times while mounted or driving, including the practice ring and show ring. - Ponies may enter only classes designated as a pony class.
+- The Junior Horse and Pony Department is open to any members of 4-H, FFA, FCCLA, or any other youth organization having adult leadership in Walworth County. - No intact male horses can be shown. - Any exhibitor showing at a previous county fair during a calendar year in Junior Competition is not eligible to show in the same division at the Walworth County Fair. - o Managerial Not to be owned by the exhibitor.
+Management (to include riding, driving, and grooming) to commence June 1 and to include at least 70% of the work associated with the managed animal. - Ownership To be owned by the exhibitor or the exhibitor's immediate family (mother, father, brother, sister, or legal guardian) to be cared for by the member at least 70% of the time commencing June 1. - Hardships Must be appealed to the Horse & Pony Executive Committee following the policy in the Walworth County 4-H Horse & Pony Code of Conduct. - No exhibitor will be allowed more than one entry under each class. - All animals in the Junior Horse & Pony Show will be confined to the judging and loading area. - ENTRIES: An exhibitor may enter as many classes as they are eligible for. - Exhibitors must wear SEI approved protective headgear and proper footwear (according to discipline) at all times while mounted or driving, including the practice ring and show ring. - Ponies may enter only classes designated as a pony class.
 (NOTE: Once entered in the Pony Division, exhibitor must remain in the Pony Division for the entire show).
 Ponies include heights of 38"-56".

 - To be eligible to show at the Walworth County Fair Junior Department Horse & Pony Show, participants must pay Horse and Pony Project fees, turn in identification forms, attend one (1) Orientation Meeting, one (1) educational meeting (approved or hosted by the Equine Education discipline), and three (3) clinics (approved by the Walworth County Horse and Pony Executive Committee) per discipline you plan to show in.
 Requirements apply to all members, including Horseless Horse youth. - The member is to make all efforts to bring project animal to required clinics.
-Member is to contact the discipline Key Leader or discipline Youth Representative with good reason if unable to attend clinic with horse.
-Active participation by 4-H member is expected to help run clinic if project animal does not come. - Members must be enrolled in Horseless Horse Project to enter Horseless Horse/Ponyless Pony classes. - NO ENTRIES WILL BE ACCEPTED AFTER THE SECOND FRIDAY IN JULY.
+Member is to contact the discipline Key Leader or discipline Youth Representative with good reason if unable to attend clinic with horse. - Members must be enrolled in Horseless Horse Project to enter Horseless Horse/Ponyless Pony classes. - NO ENTRIES WILL BE ACCEPTED AFTER THE SECOND FRIDAY IN JULY.
 ENTER ALL EXHIBITS UNDER CORRECT CLASS NUMBERS.
-WRONG ENTRIES WILL BE DISQUALIFIED - NO EXCEPTIONS. - All exhibitors must wear their back tag/ number in the show arena or they will be disqualified. - As the county's Qualifying Show, the Walworth County Fair Junior Department Horse & Pony Show is an opportunity for our youth to exhibit skills they have learned during the current project year.
+WRONG ENTRIES WILL BE DISQUALIFIED NO EXCEPTIONS. - All exhibitors must wear their back tag/ number in the show arena, or they will be disqualified. - As the county's Qualifying Show, the Walworth County Fair Junior Department Horse & Pony Show is an opportunity for our youth to exhibit skills they have learned during the current project year.
 No professional groomer or trainer is permitted to work with youth or horses in a professional paid capacity at the Qualifying Show.
 For youth able to qualify for State Expo (grades 6-13), horses cannot be driven, ridden or schooled by anyone other than the exhibitor.
 Special permission for lunging another exhibitor's horse for hardship cases only may be obtained prior to the Qualifying Show from the H & P Executive Committee following the Hardship Policy stated in the Horse & Pony Code of Conduct.
 Special permit must be worn while handling the animal.
-Exhibitors must be current Walworth County 4-H members to go to State.
+Exhibitors must be current Walworth County 4-H members to go to State. - Fair Class Abbreviations: - WHS-Western Horse Showmanship - HHS-Horseless Horse Showmanship - PPS- Ponyless Pony Showmanship - WHH- Western Horse Horsemanship (Stock Seat) Equitation - WPH- Western Pony Horsemanship (Stock Seat) Equitation - WHP-Western Horse Pleasure